stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We'll bring your ideas to life.
+      We bring your ideas to life.
 From concept to market dominance!
-Turning them into impactful products and brands.
+Turning them into impactful products, brands and experiences.
     content: >-

 seo: